Measures to minimise impact on resources

 - Tourist sector

-- Minimise impact of climate change on resources, natural ecosystems and coastal urban areas.
+- Minimise impact of climate change on resources and natural ecosystems.

 - Preserve community interest habitats, vulnerable species and ecosystems in line with expected sea level rise, estuarine and beach morphodynamic changes, migration of species due to displacement of suitable habitat.